WHAT IS EDGE CERTIFICATION?

 WHO IS INVOLVED IN THE EDGE CERTIFICATION PROCESS?

-- Client.
-It is the physical or moral entity that will develop the property.
+Client.
+It is the physical or legal entity that will develop the property.

-- EDGE Auditor.
-It is the accredited person who possesses the appropriate competencies for a review of the strategies applied to obtain EDGE.
+EDGE Auditor.
+It is the accredited person who has the appropriate skills for a review of the strategies applied to obtain EDGE.

-- Certifier.
-As part of an external reviewer, in Mexico the GBCI (Green Business Certification Inc.) serves as a reviewer of the reports produced by the EDGE Auditor and that they are correctly found based on the relevant guidelines.
+Certifier.
+As part of an external reviewer, in Mexico the GBCI (Green Business Certification Inc.) serves as a reviewer of the reports prepared by the EDGE Auditor and that these are correct based on the relevant guidelines.

-- Certification.
-It is the set of rules, guidelines and specifications to follow that the process requires for its optimal compliance.
+Certification.
+It is the set of rules, guidelines and specifications to follow that the process requires for optimal compliance.

 WHAT IS THE EDGE CERTIFICATION PROCESS?

-To comply with the EDGE certification, the project to be certified must pass an audit in its design, if it is for new buildings, and another in its construction, for new or existing buildings.
+To comply with EDGE certification, the project to be certified must pass an audit in its design, if it is for new buildings, and another in its construction, for new or existing buildings.

-It should be considered that each project is different in both its cost and its construction, so that the over cost and return on investment is variable and it is impossible to create a standard applicable to all buildings.
+However, it should be noted that each project is different in both cost and construction, so the cost overrun and return on investment is variable and it is impossible to create a standard applicable to all buildings.